capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 SBE's C++ library does bounds checking as of the resolution of [this bug](https://github.com/real-logic/simple-binary-encoding/issues/130).

-FlatBuffers does no bounds checking.
-When reading a message, you start by giving the library a bare pointer to the start of the message, with no size.
-FlatBuffers appears to be intended for use as a format for static, trusted data files, not network messages.
+*Update July 12, 2014:* FlatBuffers [now supports](https://github.com/google/flatbuffers/commit/a0b6ffc25b9a3c726a21e52d6453779265186dbd) performing an optional upfront verification pass over a message to ensure that all pointers are in-bounds.
+You must explicitly call the verifier, otherwise no bounds checking is performed.
+The verifier performs a pass over the entire message; it should be very fast, but it is O(n), so you lose the "random access" advantage if you are mmap()ing in a very large file.
+FlatBuffers is primarily designed for use as a format for static, trusted data files, not network messages.

 **Reflection / generic algorithms**